anywhichway/intersector/README.md

 # Algorithm

 1. Determine the shortest array passed as an argument.
-It's members, as a Set, constitute the maximum intersection.
+It's members, as a set, constitute the maximum intersection.
-2. Iterate over each other array and collect the items that are also in the maximum intersection into an intermediate Set.
+2. Iterate over each other array and collect the items that are also in the maximum intersection into an intermediate set.
-   1. If the intermediate Set is empty, return an empty array because there is no intersection of all arrays.
+   1. If the intermediate set is empty, return an empty array because there is no intersection of all arrays.
-   2. If the intermediate Set is shorter than the maximum intersection Set, set the maximum intersection Set to the intermediate Set
+   2. If the intermediate set is shorter than the maximum intersection Set, set the maximum intersection Set to the intermediate set
-3. Return the maximum intersection Set as an array.
+3. Return the maximum intersection set as an array.

 # Updates (reverse chronological order)

+2023-02-13 v2.2.0 - Optimized further for size and speed.
+Reduced size by 50%.
+Less than 10% speed improvement.

 2023-01-24 v2.1.2 - Updated copyright years